rrmaram2000/AIPR_2025_Writing/README.md

 ```

 ### Using Overleaf (Recommended)

-1. Upload `aipr_2025_main.tex` to Overleaf
+1. Create a new project in Overleaf and upload `aipr_2025_main.tex`
-2. Overleaf includes `llncs.cls` automatically
+2. Upload `llncs.cls` to the Overleaf project
-3. Click "Recompile" to generate PDF
+3. Upload the `Images` folder to the Overleaf project
-4. Link to GitHub for version control
+4. Click "Recompile" to generate PDF

 ## Acknowledgements

-I would like to acknowledge the guidance and support of my advisors, Dr. Murray Loew and Dr. Elliot Levy, whose insights and encouragement were invaluable in completing this work.
+I would like to thank my advisors, Prof. Murray Loew (The George Washington University) and Dr. Elliot Levy (NIH Clinical Center), whose guidance and encouragement have been instrumental throughout the development of this work.

 ## Important References